7201krap/CPP_introduction_to_opencv/README.md

 6. Before this program detects the intruder, noise removal is essential.
 Therefore it thresholds minor noises.
 The threshold parameter is 'TH1' and the parameter should be changed depending on the circumstances.

 7. Used a morphology method (MORPH_OPEN : erosion -> dilation) to reduce some noises.
-I'm not sure how to use this in proper way.
+I'm not sure how to use this in a proper way.
 Refer to the following link about morphology: https://www.mathworks.com/help/images/morphological-dilation-and-erosion.html
 8. Draw contours by using 'findContours' and absdiffed frame.